Dorcas Affo-Toffey: Member of Parliament

-On 7 January 2021, Affo-Tottey was sworn in as the Member of Parliament representing the Jomoro Constituency in the 8th Parliament of the 4th Republic of Ghana.
+On 7 January 2021, Affo-Toffey was sworn in as the Member of Parliament representing the Jomoro Constituency in the 8th Parliament of the 4th Republic of Ghana.
 She serves as a member on the Gender and Children Committee and the Lands and Forestry Committee of Parliament.

 In her maiden address on the floor of parliament on 24 March 2021, she urged the government to reopen land borders which had been closed due to the COVID-19 pandemic to boost economic activities.
 She stressed on the urgent need to reopen and regularize land border crossing at key entry points in the Jomoro Constituency such as Elubo, Jaway wharf, Newtown, Ellenda wharf and other border towns in Ghana.
-This was due to having several towns in her constituency serving as boarder towns between Ghana and Ivory Coast.
+This was due to having several towns in her constituency serving as border towns between Ghana and Ivory Coast.